Email email@example.com for your file Ref 3Q1

 What if my block disappears when inserted?

-The most common reason for this is that the block's insertion point has not been defined during make block.
+The most common reason for this is that the block's insertion point has not been defined during the make block command (B).
 Such that the insertion point is left at the default 0,0.
-You can check this my doing a zoom extents to see if inserted blocks are clustered around the bottom left of your drawing.
+You can check this my doing a zoom extents to see if inserted blocks are clustered around the another point in your drawing.

-Another reason could be the block is too large or too small.
+Another reason could be that the block is too large or too small.
 Open a new drawing from scratch and insert your block.
-Do zoom extents to see just your block and check out it's measurements.
+Then do zoom extents to see just your block and check out it's measurements.